Wenlab/Auto-Worm-Behavior-Detector/readme.md

 * label turn, using Tukey test of the Euclidean distance between the head and tail.
   * double check for Tukey test: I need max continuous frames > 33
 * label Forward and Reversal, using phase trajectory.
 * smooth
   * <= frame_window, same as last.
   * for the unlabelled < t_threshold, if 2 neighbours are the same, let it be the same as its neighbor
   * for the unlabelled < t_threshold, if a neighbor is 1 or 3, let it be the same as it.
 PS: 1's priority is higher than 3's
-* process neighbor of turns
-  * last neighbor should not be short forward
-  * next neighbor should not be short reversal